matschaffer/knife-solo/README.md

     gem 'knife-solo'

-Having the gem installed will add knife subcommands.
-Run `knife` with no arguments to see a list of available commands.
+Having the gem installed will add Knife subcommands.
+Run `knife solo` with no arguments to see a list of available commands.

 ## Documentation